wipoi/Biopython_Github-assignment/README.md

 >`There were 4140 records in file NC_000913.faa`

 ## count_record.py
->This script prints all the *id* in *NC_000913.faa* file and their associated length.
+>This script prints all the 4140 *id* in *NC_000913.faa* file and their associated length.
 >The result is in the object *out_count_record.txt*

 ## check_start_met.py
 >This script counts how many protein sequences does not start by a *methionine*
 >The result is:
 >`Found 0 records in NC_000913.faa which did not start with M`
+>This results shows that all protein sequences in NC_000913.faa begins with a methionine (M).